Saryace/ggsoiltexture/README.md

 ## Using Munsell colors

 Munsell colors are widely used for soil classification.
-Using the library ´munsell´ the color can be transformed to hexcolor and be plotted.
+Using the library ´munsell´, the color can be transformed to hex color and be plotted.

 ``` r